Literacy Skills Free for Adults and Families!

 It's time to embrace reality!
 Not only are the skills themselves complex, the way they develop, and overlap, is multifaceted!

 So language learning needs to look like this…

 It doesn't matter whether a learner is working on spelling, handwriting, vocabulary, composition, comprehension, grammar, enunciation or pronunciation.

 They should be hearing, speaking, seeing, and writing in order for learning to take hold!

-They should not be gazing at a video, computer screen or lecturer.
-Nor should they be punching letters, nor soundlessly filling in the blanks on a worksheet or in a workbook!
+They should not just be gazing at a video, computer screen or lecturer.
+Nor should they just be punching letters on a keyboard or soundlessly filling in the blanks on a worksheet or in a workbook!